 Who should you notify when moving home?

-So, you’re moving house?
+So, you’re moving your home?
 That’s great!
-We’re sure you’ll be satisfied with some much-needed change.
+Move On – Nashville Movers is sure you’ll be satisfied with some much-needed change.
 But as you’ll soon see, relocating to a new address means doing a lot of grunt work.
 Also, we don’t just mean packing up your stuff – there are a lot of chores you may not have thought about.
 And they’re all important – this is stuff you really don’t want to forget if you want a successful relocation.
 That’s precisely what we want to help you with!
 Which is why we’ve prepared a nifty little moving checklist of everyone you’ll want to notify when moving home!

 Getting your mail in order